rkuzsma/cornchat-website/source/index.md

 CornChat is [free](https://github.com/rkuzsma/cornchat/) and [open source](https://github.com/rkuzsma/cornchat) forever.

 Reactions and tags are stored on our AWS server.
 No guarantees for uptime or data loss.
-You can always (TODO: LINK!) host it yourself if the free, public, hosted version isn't sufficient.
+You can always [host it yourself](https://github.com/rkuzsma/cornchat/) if the free, public, hosted version isn't sufficient.

 ## Cure Cancer